FEUP-ESOF-2020-21/open-cx-t7g2-hamelin-flutters/README.md

 ## Product Vision

-Helping people burst their bubble by connecting them through ideas, beyond the conference.
+Making conferences meaningful by connecting people, through interests and discussions, in order to create lifetime relations.

 ## Elevator Pitch